-- FlexNet Manager Suite may also create or update other records as required to keep data aligned.
-For example, if an application is reported from ILMT that has not previously been identified from inventory within your enterprise (and the application exists in the Application Recognition Library [ARL]), an application record is linked to the license on import. - Note: Applications must exist in the ARL, or matching records must have been previously created within your enterprise, for those applications to be automatically linked to the automatically-created licenses.
-Where ILMT is the only source of information about an application, that application is not reproduced within FlexNet Manager Suite.
-You may request that such an application be added to the ARL.
-In another example of 'live' license records, if you download an updated ARL that now contains the newly-added application record, and subsequently import again from ILMT, the previously-missing application is now automatically linked to the existing license record.
+FlexNet Manager Suite may also create or update other records as required to keep data aligned.
+For example, if an application is reported from ILMT that has not previously been identified from inventory within your enterprise (and the application exists in the Application Recognition Library [ARL]), an application record is linked to the license on import.